 2. User-generated Links

-When it comes to SEO, using user-generated links as a link development technique is not the best way to go.
-Google formerly punished individuals that attempted user-generated links.
+Regarding SEO, using user-generated links as a link development technique is not the best way to go.
+Google formerly punished individuals who attempted user-generated links.

 You may build user-generated links with the intention of promoting your own work.
-They are also frequently of poorer quality than other types of link development that Google favors.
+They are also frequently of poorer quality than other types of link development that Google favours.

 Here are some instances of user-generated links:

 - Blog comments are not monitored.

 - User profile pages

 - Press releases or signatures for guest posts with carefully optimised anchor text

 Links from these sites will not harm your site, but it’s not a good idea to invest time on this tactic because these sorts of links are unlikely to pass any authority.